-- If you are new to health insurance you would need to wait 12 months before you can claim for pregnancy, obstetrics or assisted reproductive services.
+- If you are new to health insurance you would need to wait 12 months before you can claim for pregnancy, birth or assisted reproductive services.

-- Our Premium Hospital policy covers the hospital component for assisted reproductive services (IVF).
+- Our Ultimate Hospital (Gold) and Premium Select Hospital (Silver) policies also cover the hospital component for assistive reproduction services (IVF).

 For pregnancy and birth

 - Choose your own obstetrician to see you through the entire journey.

 - Give birth in a private hospital where you’re likely to get your own room, be able to stay longer and have your partner stay with you.

 - Have your newborn covered immediately on your Family or Single Parent policy without waiting periods.

 - Children included on Family or Single Parent policies are covered until they are 23 (or 25 if studying fulltime).

 - No ‘per child’ increase of premium.